Laser Blended Vision for Ageing Eyes (presbyopia)

 Causing the need to use the dreaded reading glasses, presbyopia comes to most of us – regardless of our eyesight in our youth.
-Coming on slowly it often moves from being a slight inconvenience to become a real hassle in day to day living as we struggle with small text, smartphones, and restaurant menus.
-Most of use are able to accommodate or compensate for the early symptoms and after a while, we just get used to carrying reading glasses or having to fork out for expensive varifocals.
+Coming on slowly, it often moves from being a slight inconvenience to become a real hassle in day to day living as we struggle with small text, smartphones, and restaurant menus.
+Most of us can accommodate or compensate for the early symptoms, and after a while, we get used to carrying reading glasses or having to fork out for expensive varifocals.

 What is presbyopia?